okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 #### Use examples

-The following request removes the uploaded Theme Background Image.
+The following request removes the uploaded Theme background image.

 ##### Request